Marketing-Speak Is the Protocol

 Given a conversation, describe what kind of professional service would help this person — as a single natural sentence in the style an advertiser would use to describe their own practice.

-Focus on the service, its value proposition, and who it serves.
+Focus on the service, its value proposition, who it serves, and the specific situation that makes the need urgent or relevant.

 That’s the entire coordination mechanism.
 A conversation on an LLM chatbot: